Jason0429/image-processing/README.md

     * The GUI view is based on Swing and makes use of features which get passed via action listeners to each component in the view.
     * We also created dedicated components for the histogram and the preview.
+* `Features`
+    * A features interface handles the available features for the GUI interface that serves as the middleman between the controller and view.
 * `Downscaling`
     * A new command was created to handle downscaling whose constructor took in two dimensions for the new image.
 To accommodate the two inputs, a new case was added in our switch statement